swiftlang/swift-evolution/proposals/0466-control-default-actor-isolation.md

 ## Motivation

-> Note: This motivation section was adapted from the [prospective vision for approachable data-race safety](https://github.com/hborla/swift-evolution/blob/approachable-concurrency-vision/visions/approachable-concurrency.md#mitigating-false-positive-data-race-safety-errors-in-sequential-code).
+> Note: This motivation section was adapted from the [vision for approachable data-race safety](https://github.com/hborla/swift-evolution/blob/approachable-concurrency-vision/visions/approachable-concurrency.md#mitigating-false-positive-data-race-safety-errors-in-sequential-code).
 Please see the vision document for extended motivation.

 A lot of code is effectively “single-threaded”.
 For example, most executables, such as apps, command-line tools, and scripts, start running on the main actor and stay there unless some part of the code does something concurrent (like creating a `Task`).
 If there isn’t any use of concurrency, the entire program will run sequentially, and there’s no risk of data races — every concurrency diagnostic is necessarily a false positive!
 It would be good to be able to take advantage of that in the language, both to avoid annoying programmers with unnecessary diagnostics and to reinforce progressive disclosure.
 Many people get into Swift by writing these kinds of programs, and if we can avoid needing to teach them about concurrency straight away, we’ll make the language much more approachable.